 Carrie A. Singer, M.Ed., LPCC

-In 2007, Ms. Singer received advanced training in Prolonged Exposure Therapy, (PET) and applied this expertise within a study of this evidence-based treatment method conducted by Kent State University and Summa Health System.
-PET was recently selected by the Department of Defense as a Best Practice for returning veterans demonstrating symptoms of Post-Traumatic Stress Disorder.
+In 2007, Carrie Singer received advanced training in Prolonged Exposure Therapy, (PET) and applied this expertise within a study of this evidence-based treatment method conducted by Kent State University and Summa Health System.
+PET was selected by the Department of Defense as a Best Practice for returning veterans demonstrating symptoms of Post-Traumatic Stress Disorder.
+Carrie is also trained to treat trauma using Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and she is proficient in using Seeking Safety for individuals who are dual diagnosed with PTSD and substance abuse disorders.

-Ms. Singer received an award as a “Portage County Hero” from The Portage County Council for the Prevention of Violence during National Crime Victims’ Right Week in 2006.
-She has delivered presentations regarding Post-Traumatic Stress Disorder (PTSD) and Prolonged-Exposure Therapy in the treatment of traumatized children and adolescents.
-Ms. Singer is also skilled in the provision of Trauma-Focused Cognitive Behavioral Treatment.
-She has focused much of her work with children, adolescents and adults who have experienced some form of trauma and loss.
+Carrie Singer received an award as a “Portage County Hero” from The Portage County Council for the Prevention of Violence during National Crime Victims’ Right Week in 2006.
+She has delivered presentations regarding Post-Traumatic Stress Disorder (PTSD) and Prolonged-Exposure Therapy in the treatment of traumatized children, adolescents, and adults.

-Ms. Sayre has worked in private practice/community mental health settings with clients who demonstrate a variety of emotional concerns.
+Ms. Sayre works in private practice and community mental health settings with adolescents and adults who demonstrate a variety of emotional concerns.
 She has training in Dialectical Behavior Therapy (DBT) and has assisted adults and adolescents to learn DBT in both group and individual settings.
-Ms. Sayre also conducts wellness assessments to provide counseling/coaching to individuals interested in improving their overall wellness.
+Ms. Sayre also works with children and families struggling with divorce.

 - Adjustment Disorders